orig74/UE4PyServer/README.md

 <h4> working in your own directory:</h4>
 run:<br/>
 python config.py --entry_point \< your entrypoint module \> --entry_path  \< module path \> <br/>
-If the module.py does not exist, it will be created with the minimal template. <br/>
+The entry_point tells the module where main_loop function exists if the entrypoint file does not exists it is created with the functions main_loop and kill<br/>

 <h4>Running The Demo:</h4>
 The demo is "Lucas-Kanade optical flow tracking" from OpenCV library. <br/>